Skip to navigation Skip to content

 • Authorised Review Officer, for ARO referrals (includes keyword AROCAO)

-• Random Sample, for Random Survey referrals (includes keyword RSSCAO)
+• Random Sample, for Payment Accuracy Review referrals (includes keyword RSSCAO)

-• For Business Integrity referrals as part of Taskforce Integrity, after the CAO referral is created, manually add the keyword TKFCAO
+• Yes - Other, for any other Payments and Integrity referral, including those from Debt teams (includes keyword BICAO).
+Note: for Payments and Integrity referrals as part of Taskforce Integrity, after the CAO referral is created, manually add the keyword TKFCAO

-• in the What is required free text field:
+• in the What is required free text field, add relevant notes

 Run the CAO Referral guided procedure.